wso2/msf4j/samples/websocket/chatApp/bundle/README.md

 #Simple Chat Application MSF4J OSGi bundle sample

-This sample demonstrate how to use MSF4J WebSocket support to write a simple chat application.
+This sample demonstrate how to use MSF4J WebSocket support to write a simple chat application for OSGi.

 In this sample we exposed chat application as an OSGi service which implements org.wso2.msf4j.WebSocketEndpoint interface